 Stakes race

-Both are non-claiming races above maiden level, but stakes races require nomination fees from owners and carry higher purses.
-Allowance races have eligibility conditions (non-winners of X races) but no nomination fees.
-Stakes represent the top tier; allowance races are the step below.
+Both are non-claiming races above maiden level, but stakes races require nomination fees and carry higher purses.
+Allowance races have eligibility conditions but no nomination fees.
+Stakes are the top tier; allowance races are the step below.

 Morning line